There’s a very interesting Conatus review of a book that sounds quite interesting in itself.

 There is a middle ground.

-Obviously there is more going on here than immigration policy itself; but I hope to have a chance to read Murray’s excellent book myself one day.
+Obviously there is more going on here than immigration policy itself; but I hope to have a chance to read Murray’s book myself one day.